-A large part of heat illness prevention starts before firefighters even arrive at the station, however.
-A comprehensive plan to fight heat illness should include fitness, acclimatization, hydration, and proper gear.
-We can look at what each of those entails but first, what exactly is heat illness?
+A large part of heat illness prevention starts before firefighters even arrive at the station.
+A comprehensive plan to fight getting ill from heat should include fitness, acclimatization, hydration, and proper gear.
+Various sources of heat, most commonly environmental heat exposure (weather conditions) and thermal exposure (during fire suppression and fire rescue) can lead to too much heat exposure.
+We will look at what each of those entails but first, what exactly is heat illness?

 What Are the Stages Of Heat Illness?

 Heat illness can range from heat rash to heatstroke.
-Heat rash is a mild form of heat illness.
-It appears as blotches of small red blisters on your skin, usually on your neck, groin, or chest.
+Heat rash is a mild form of illness that appears as blotches of small red blisters on your skin, usually on your neck, groin, or chest.

-The second stage of heat illness involves heat cramps.
+The second stage of getting ill involves heat cramps.
 These typically don’t occur outside of physical exertion.

-Heat exhaustion can cause fainting, headache, and other debilitation symptoms and should be considered a warning sign of the most serious stage of heat illness: heat stroke.
+The third stage of too much heat exposure involves fainting, headache, and other debilitation symptoms.
+These are warning signs of the most serious stage of heat illness: heat stroke.

 What’s the Role of Fitness in Preventing Heat Illness?

 Firefighters who maintain a proper fitness regimen are far less likely to suffer heat illness.
-Workouts and routine exercise help firemen maintain healthy circulation, which can help a body better regulate its temperature through sweat.
+Maintaining regular workouts and routine exercise enables healthy circulation, allowing your body to better regulate its temperature through sweat.

-Those most susceptible to heat illness are the elderly, children, and people who are overweight.
+Those most susceptible to getting ill from heat are the elderly, children, and people who are overweight.